jabadymandry/github-flow/04-Database/01-SQLAlchemy-Recap/README.md

 git push heroku master
 ```

 Once more, you can enjoy Heroku's **magic**!
-From the `Pipfile`, it detected the package psycopg2 so it automatically reserver a (free - hobby plan) PostgreSQL instance and configured the `DATABASE_URL`.
+From the `Pipfile`, it detected the package psycopg2 so it automatically reserved a (free - hobby plan) PostgreSQL instance and configured the `DATABASE_URL`.
 You can check it with:

 ```bash
 heroku config:get DATABASE_URL